 Serratus anterior pain can be uncomfortable, but it typically resolves on its own without significant treatment.

-Remember that stretching before and after activities can help reduce the risk of injury — especially with the muscles we don’t usually think about, like the serratus anterior.
+Remember that stretching before and after activities can help reduce injury risk, especially with the muscles we don’t usually think about, like the serratus anterior.

-If you think you’re experiencing serratus anterior pain and it doesn’t resolve in a several days, call your doctor to rule out anything serious.
+If you think you’re experiencing serratus anterior pain and it doesn’t resolve in several days, call your doctor.